chips5k/CHIP-8/README.md

 # CHIP-8 emulator

-Using this learn golang and muck around with lower level programming.
+Using this as a way to learn golang and muck around with lower level programming.

 Roms can be found at: https://www.zophar.net/pdroms/chip8.html (or just google)